Flexible inflation targeting

 In the theoretical literature, making trade-offs between price stability and stability in the real economy is often described as minimising a loss function, where variations in output and variations in inflation are included.7 The central bank shall then choose the path for interest rates ahead that minimises the discounted "losses" in all future periods.
 The loss in one individual period will be:

-In the equation,pi denotes inflation, pi* the inflation target and (y-y*) the output gap.
+In the equation, denotes inflation, * the inflation target and (y-y*) the output gap.
 The loss function thus includes the deviation between output and the output potential and between inflation and the inflation target.
 The deviations enter the loss function quadratically.
 Large deviations from the targets are thereby deemed to be a considerably more serious disadvantage than small deviations.
 In the event of large deviations between inflation and the inflation target, or substantial imbalances in the real economy, the use of relatively strong measures may be appropriate.
-The trade-off between inflation stability around the inflation target and stable growth in output is expressed by parameter del.
-The higher del is, the greater the emphasis on real economic stability in relation to stability in inflation.
-With a strict inflation target, i.e. emphasis is only placed on inflation, del is equal to zero. bigger is the definition of flexible inflation targeting.
+The trade-off between inflation stability around the inflation target and stable growth in output is expressed by parameter .
+The higher is, the greater the emphasis on real economic stability in relation to stability in inflation.
+With a strict inflation target, i.e. emphasis is only placed on inflation, is equal to zero. is the definition of flexible inflation targeting.
 Although the loss function has two add factors, both of which are given emphasis, a fundamental difference is that the monetary policy authorities can choose the inflation target but not the level of potential output.

 In practice, no central bank uses a loss function of this kind directly.
 What inflation-targeting central banks do in practice does, however, contain elements of the thinking behind this theory.